 In Releases 1.12.1 and newer this configuration information is held in the Reporting Database and Shiro .ini files are used for importing and inspecting the configuration.

 This article describes the configuration of user authentication and authorization by directly editing the

-shiro.ini file.
-This method of configuration can be used with all three methods of user authentication.
 The JOC Cockpit also provides a configuration editor for authentication and user authorization, which is described in the Authentication and Authorization - Managing User Accounts article.
-Note that some direct configuration of the
+For the 1.11.x Releases and Release 1.12.0 the functions of this editor do not cover all aspects of authentication and authorization and direct configuration of the

 Configuration File Structure